 Submit a Harvard Summer School Conditions of Participation and Assumption of Risk and General Release Form

-- The Conditions of Participation and General Release Form is due on April 12.
+- Submit the General Conditions of Participation and General Release Form by April 11.

 Attest that you are in full compliance with the University’s COVID-19 vaccination and booster requirements at the time of travel and have submitted proof of your vaccination to Harvard University Health Services (HUHS)

 The University attestation form can be found here.

 Submit a completed Health Clearance Packet to HUHS or your primary care physician for review and clearance

 - The Health Clearance portion of the Health Clearance Packet must be submitted by April 11.

 - The Health History portion of the packet should NOT be returned to the Summer School.